kptdev/kpt/site/book/03-packages/03-editing-a-package.md

 ## Automation

 Oftentimes, you want to automate repetitive or complex operations.
-Having standardized on KRM for all resources in a package (including meta resources) allows us to easily develop automation in different toolchains and languages, as well as at levels of abstraction.
+Having standardized on KRM for all resources in a package allows us to easily develop automation in different toolchains and languages, as well as at levels of abstraction.

 For example, setting a label on all the resources in the `wordpress` package can be done using the following function: